Cratecode/rust/sections/00_rust_concepts/02_rust_lifetimes/README.md

 }
 ```

-## Longer Lifetimes
+## Existing Lifetimes

-The most complicated way is through longer lifetimes.
+The most complicated way is by using existing lifetimes.
 Check out the example file for a more comprehensive example, but it basically comes down to this:
 ```rust
 fn probably_good_function(my_vec: &mut Vec<String>) -> &String {